-Christina is interested in how children and adults reason about the social and moral world, and her research draws on methods and ideas from both philosophy and psychology to explore topics such as morality, free will, other minds, ownership, fairness, and knowledge.
+Christina is interested in how children and adults reason about the social and moral world.
+Her research draws on methods and ideas from both philosophy and psychology to explore topics such as morality, free will, other minds, ownership, fairness, and knowledge.
 She came to U of T after completing her graduate and postdoctoral work at Yale University; before that, she was an undergraduate in Philosophy, Psychology, and Cognitive Science at the University of Waterloo.

-Umang recently graduated from the University of Toronto with a BSc in Neuroscience and Psychology.
-She is interested in pursuing further studies in research focusing on the social and moral development of individuals with Autism Spectrum Disorder.
-Her previous experience includes doing research in developmental psychology focusing on language and learning.
-In her spare time, Umang enjoys hanging out with friends, listening to music, and binge-watching Netflix.
+Umang graduated from the University of Toronto with a BSc in Neuroscience and Psychology.
+She is interested in how children and adults reason about complex concepts such as improbability, temptation, and morality.
+In her spare time, Umang enjoys binge-watching TV shows, listening to music and thinking she’s really funny.

 Anahid is a third-year undergraduate pursuing a specialist degree in Political Science with a minor in European Union Studies.
 Her passions are centred in politics and global governance with relation to human rights, justice, and the law.
 She believes there is an intersection between these fields and Psychology, which is why she is very excited to delve deeper into research regarding moral obligations.
 For many years, she has worked with children while volunteering at the Glenbow Museum, and in her spare time, she enjoys playing tennis and piano, debating, listening to music, and shopping.

 Simonne is a fourth-year undergraduate specializing in Psychology Research and majoring in Economics.
 She has had an interest in working with children ever since she graduated from that age group and became an adolescent.
-Her work in the StarLab gives her an opportunity to use the skills she developed as a camp counsellor and build on the skills she gained in her experience with social psychology research.
+Her work in the StarLab gives her an opportunity to build on the skills she developed as a camp counsellor and in her experience with social psychology research.
 After completing her undergraduate studies, she hopes to pursue a graduate degree in Psychology and research how academic difficulties impact children beyond their grades.
 In her spare time, you can find her reading and writing new adult fiction.

 Brianna is a second-year undergraduate student studying Criminology and Political Science.
 She is interested in developmental psychology, specifically with relation to moral issues.
 In the StarLab, Brianna hopes to gain further understanding of psychological research and children’s perception of concepts such as the moral virtue and moral obligation.
 In her spare time, she enjoys exploring nature, reading, playing the flute and guitar, and cooking.